kazewaze/Ghost/README.md

 ---

-### A CSS stylesheet that handles resets, fluid font and margin scaling, basic styling, and a pretty solid starting point.
+### A CSS stylesheet that handles resets, fluid font scaling, basic styling, and a pretty solid starting point.
 No more starting from scratch.